What patients and families need to know

-The Perinatal Brain Injury Program at Children’s National Health System was created to provide comprehensive evaluation and care of infants with suspected neurological injury or deficits.
+The Perinatal Brain Injury Program at Children’s National Hospital was created to provide comprehensive evaluation and care of infants with suspected neurological injury or deficits.

 Perinatal brain injury is the result of an insult to the vulnerable, developing fetal brain.
 Although perinatal brain injury is more common in premature infants, it can affect babies of all gestational ages.
 Perinatal brain injury may lead to long-term neurodevelopmental challenges, including cognitive, neurologic, motor and sensory impairments.

 Choosing Children’s National for Perinatal Brain Injury Care

 Our program is focused on minimizing your child's complications related to perinatal brain injury through early recognition and treatment.
 The close follow-up by our dedicated specialists helps to guide treatment as your child’s needs advance.
 Your child will benefit from close observation and monitoring of developmental progress with specific interventions offered as needed.

 Treatment Options for Perinatal Brain Injury